CyberZHG/keras-bert/README.md

 ### Load Official Pre-trained Models

-See [load model demo](./demo/load_model).
-You should be able to get the same feature extraction result as the official model.
+In [feature extraction demo](./demo/load_model/load_and_extract.py), you should be able to get the same extraction result as the official model.
+And in [prediction demo](./demo/load_model/load_and_predict.py), the missing word in the sentence could be predicted.

 ### Train & Use